NWHL cancels rest of season after additional virus positives - WTMJ

 The NWHL cited safety concerns for what it called the suspension of play inside a quarantined bubble in Lake Placid, New York.
 COVID-19 instead wreaked havoc on the two-week event.

+“We were not trending in the right direction,” interim commissioner Tyler Tumminia said of more test results coming in Tuesday night.
+“Our actual numbers per se were not alarming in comparison to the scope of other sports clubs or other sports leagues.
+However, if you project a number that was going to happen, it doesn’t make sense for us.”

 Two of the league’s six teams had already withdrawn from the tournament, with the Metropolitan Riveters citing “several” virus cases.
-The league did not confirm the Connecticut Whale’s departure was illness-related and said only it accepted their decision to forfeit a game and withdraw.

-The Riveters’ departure last Thursday led the NWHL to postpone all games that day with play resuming Saturday.
-Coach Ivo Mocek said at the time: “Our team is heartbroken to not have the chance to compete for the Isobel Cup, but we are aligned with the league in prioritizing the well-being of all of the players and staff.”
+Tumminia said the team had 10, which was over the threshold for disqualifying a team.

+The Connecticut Whale’s departure was a choice made at the team level.
+Tumminia said the NWHL would not disclose how many total positive tests it had in what she called a “restrictive access environment” that did not hold up like other pro sports bubbles.

+“The athletes came in into designated hotels on designated floors,” she said.
+“They were restricted in the sense that they went from their rooms to the rink, rink to the room.
+That is the technical term of what this bubble was.
+That’s how we defined it.”

 The NWHL had an agreement with Yale University to provide saliva-based COVID-19 testing for players and staff, similar to what the NBA used for its Disney World bubble last year.
-Even that testing couldn’t keep the virus out.
+Even that testing couldn’t keep the virus out, and Toronto owner Johanna Neilson Boynton said, “We knew going in it was a gamble.”

+“We stuck by a very strict protocol, and there’s human error,” NWHL Players Association executive director Anya Packer said.

+Tumminia added, “Defining the origin and placing blame right now is not really our game.”

 The game at MSG comes 13 months after PWHPA players took part in NHL All-Star Weekend.
 It will be the first professional women’s hockey game at the storied arena.